turingschool/gear-up/Mod2_Week3_Code_debugging_compact_version.md

 As you leave here today, we hope that this conversation continues in your cohort and that you are able to use this common language to address issues of inclusion as they might come up.
 What will you do to create a better experience that is inclusive of everyone while you are here (where it is easy) and when you go out into the workforce?

 ## Final Reflection
-Please have students complete the Gear Up reflection in their personal Gear Up gist.
+Please have students complete the Gear Up reflection in their personal Gear Up gist, answering these questions:

+* What are you left thinking about from today's session?
+* How do you think the concepts covered in Gear Up today will impact you as a software developer?
+3-5 sentences
+* Any additional thoughts on the session today?

 These reflections will take the place of Gear Up Surveys, and students should continue using that same gist to reflect throughout the module.